SSC exams

 SSC Stenographer Exam Pattern

 SSC conducts the exam of stenographer in two phases.
-Computer based test consists of objective types questions and skill test is the typing test of the candidate.
+The computer-based test consists of objective types of questions and the skill test is the typing test of the candidate.

 • Computer Based Test